List of burghs in Scotland: Counties of cities

-These four burghs were Counties of Cities, being independent from the surrounding counties for all judicial and local government purposes.
+These four burghs were counties of cities, being independent from the surrounding counties for all judicial and local government purposes.

 Note a: Royal Burgh of Aberdeen absorbed Aberdeenshire burghs of Old Aberdeen burgh (burgh of barony 1489, police burgh 1860), Woodside (police burgh 1860) in 1891.

-Note b: Royal Burgh of Glasgow absorbed the following Renfrewshire burghs in the years shown:
+Note b: Royal Burgh of Glasgow absorbed the following burghs in the years shown; all were within Renfrewshire unless otherwise noted: